twitter/rezolus/docs/METRICS.md

   swap again.
 * `memory/swap/free` - the total amount of swap free, in bytes.
 * `memory/swap/total` - the total amount of swap available, in bytes.
+* `memory/thp/collapse_alloc` - number of times a hugepage was successfully allocated to collapse multiple pages
+* `memory/thp/collapse_alloc_failed` - number of times the allocation of a hugepage failed when attempting to collapse multiple pages
+* `memory/thp/deferred_split_page` - number of times a page split was deferred by placing it on the split queue.
+This means the page is partially unmapped and splitting will free some memory
+* `memory/thp/fault_alloc` - the number of times a huge page was allocated to satisfy a page fault
+* `memory/thp/fault_fallback` - the number of times a page fault required a base page allocation following a failure allocating a huge page
+* `memory/thp/split_page` - the number of huge pages which have been split into base pages
+* `memory/thp/split_page_failed` - the number of times a huge page split failed
 * `memory/total` - total amount of usable RAM, in bytes, which is physical RAM minus a number of reserved bits and the kernel binary code
 * `memory/unevictable` - the amount of memory, in bytes, discovered by the